-- That clients will work together to harmonise their requirements.
-This is, to articulate requirements in a consistent, standard format; - That clients will work together to digitise their requirements.
-That is, to structure and publish requirements data against agreed data template(s); - That clients will work together to rationalise, where appropriate, these requirements within and across sub-sectors or asset types, and; - That clients will not specify (implicitly or explicitly) the products and processes required to address these requirements. - That it will be the job of the market to determine how best to meet these requirements, whether through PPs or otherwise.
+That clients will work together to harmonise their requirements.
+This is, to articulate requirements in a consistent, standard format;

-In accordance with the above, the Product Platform Provider's key inputs from the client domain are a clear, longer-term and stable articulation of client demand (pipeline) and a set of harmonised - and increasingly rationalised - requirements associated with that demand.
-It is now the job of the Product Platform Provider to determine whether the development of a product platform will allow them to meet this demand more effectively and/or efficiently.
+That clients will work together to digitise their requirements.
+That is, to structure and publish requirements data against agreed data template(s);

-DEMAND: DETERMINING VALUE
+• That clients will work together to rationalise, where appropriate, these requirements within and across sub-sectors or asset types, and;

-The consistent use of the Value Toolkit across capital pipelines will improve the articulation of what is important to clients and how success will be measured.
-When combined with a process of harmonisation, digitisation and rationalisation, the information needed by a platform provider to develop a product platform becomes more accessible.
+That clients will not specify (implicitly or explicitly) the products and processes required to address these requirements.

-Value profiles - where produced away from any one project - can be aggregated to inform platform development, particularly where they can be combined with technical requirements and financial information across a pipeline.
-Depending on the level to which outcome drivers are rationalised, it will become easier to set performance targets for product platforms.
-A central mechanism to track, aggregate and publish value measurement within capitals would be helpful here so that the method of measurement can be understood by the market.
+• That it will be the job of the market to determine how best to meet these requirements, whether through PPs or otherwise.